jasojone/jasojone.github.io/_pages/cv.md

   * link to PDR

 **NASA NCAS - Community Aero Space Scholars**
-  * Gained an understanding of NASA’s past, present and future missions and how they will contribute to the next generation of space exploration
+  * Gained an understanding of NASA’s past, present, and future missions and how they will contribute to the next generation of space exploration
   * Obtained the skills and resources to pursue a career at NASA or in a STEM Field
   * Final Research paper on Habitation Systems Concept Studies